 Add an IPX interface to a website

-This section describes how to add an IPX interface that was created with the simple builder.
-If you created a classic IPX interface, see Add a classic IPX interface to a website.
+This section describes how to add an IPX interface to a website.

 Notes

-1. If you haven’t done so already, create an API key for your IPX interface.
+1. If you haven’t done so already, configure search token authentication for your IPX interface.

 2. Ensure that the domain of your Coveo organization’s primary deployment region is allowlisted in the website or application in which you want to add the IPX interface.